 It surprises me every time that skeptics are seen as “deniers of science”, while what they don’t agree with are things beyond the basics and in the realm of uncertainties.
 I have been in both camps and my experience tells me that the big difference between the two states is: trust.

 As a believer I trusted the scientist who came with one horror story after the other (we only hear that side).
 I believed they had it all settled.
 Although my impression was that they were exaggerating, I thought their (pessimistic) view on the world was basically correct and we, mea culpa, where the ones that caused it.
 The key word was indeed trust.
 Trust that someone with expertise looked into the matter and that they found a genuine problem.

 Therefor it is no surprise that alarmists are constantly hammering on the consensus.
 When one unconditionally trusts, there is no need to acknowledge the (huge) uncertainties of dealing with a coupled, complex, non-linear and chaotic system.
 My assumption was that scientists left these uncertainties already behind and that the science was settled.
 At that point, no critical thinking would be required from my side, as this was already done by the “experts”.
-I thought they were altruistic, knowledgable experts that had it all figured out, but were hindered by those pesky deniers.
+I thought they were altruistic, knowledgeable experts that had it all figured out, but were hindered by those pesky deniers.

-This trust slowly melted away when I started to look into the matter and began to realize that our Earth was a coupled, complex, non-linear, chaotic system and that there was so unbelievable little reliable global data that was gathered.
+This trust slowly melted away when I started to look into the matter and began to realize that our Earth was a coupled, complex, non-linear, chaotic system and that so unbelievable little reliable historical global data was gathered.
 It would be very difficult, maybe even impossible, to be so damn sure as the media tries to let us believe.
 Top that of with me realizing that this was highly politicized science

 I think it is this trust that is the fundamental difference between both groups.
 From such a view point, for an alarmist it is very difficult to understand this lack of trust and it is then very easy to wrongly conclude that therefor the other side must “deny the science”.